Last modified: 09 Jul 2020 14:40

 |Session||First Sub Session||Credit Points||30 credits (15 ECTS credits)|

-This course offers an introduction to late-medieval literature, challenging modern assumptions about the nature of the 'medieval' and opening up the dynamic cultural scene that gave rise to some of the most entertaining and thought-provoking works in the literary tradition.
-Texts and authors studied range from the popular to the courtly and from the sacred to the (very) profane.
-Chaucer's The Canterbury Tales features prominently on the course, with narrative poetry also represented by Sir Gawain and the Green Knight.
-Meanwhile, the great civic Mystery play cycles represent the beginnings of the vigorous vernacular dramatic tradition inherited by Shakespeare and his contemporaries.
-Students will become familiar with Medieval language and be introduced to themes and genres ranging from courtly love and chivalric romance, to mysticism and autobiography, from comic tales (fabliaux) to drama and lyric verse.
-The course will also examine Chaucer's cultural influence, and include work by Scottish writers Henryson and Dunbar.
+This course offers an introduction to late-medieval literature, challenging modern assumptions about the nature of the 'medieval' and introducing a variety of texts from the popular to the courtly and from the sacred to the (very) profane.
+Students will become familiar with Medieval language and be introduced to themes and genres ranging from romance, narrative verse, drama, and woman’s writing to lyric verse.
+The course will also examine the cultural influence of the medieval in modern literature, and the concept of medievalism.